typeioc/typeioc/README.md

 ###Running the tests

-Make sure you have nodeunit installed or pull it with dev depandancies.
+Make sure you have nodeunit installed or pull it with dev dependencies.

 ```
 node test/runner